iv-airplane/Text-Aanlysis-Content-Synthesis/README.md

 # Text-Aanlysis-Content-Synthesis
-Utilize Hugging Face library to create Multi-Task NLP pipeline
+Utilize the Hugging Face library to create a Multi-Task NLP pipeline.